KALYAN1045/Guess-My-Number/README.md

 ## Fun Fact ✍️

-This project started when my friend and I wanted to play the game in real life, but we got bored.
+This project started when my friend and I wanted to play the game irl, but we got bored.
 So, we decided to solve the same problem by writing code instead. 😂